- Searching for the Afikomen

 He is Coming:

 The Afikomen ritual has been a part of the Passover ceremony since Second Temple times.
-The ceremony of the Afikomen was part of the Passover service during the time of the Suffering Messiah Ben Joseph.
+The ceremony of the Afikomen was part of the Passover service during the time of the Suffering Messiah Ben Yosef.
 The Greek word aphikomenos is a participle that means “He is coming!” and therefore Messiah will appear again soon as the Conquering Messiah Ben David.
 Preparing for the Second Cup.
 After the Yachatz ritual, wine for the second cup of the Seder is poured (the Cup of Deliverance).